rwtodd/org.rwtodd.crypto.spritz/c_version/README.md

 I decided to simplify them.

-I've made spritz-crypt and spritz-hash both single-threaded, single-process commands, and provided a perl script that can launch multiple copies of them and distribute the inputs between them.
-Unlike the previous solutions, the perl script doesn't monitor the workers via `poll` and feed them on demand.
-Instead, it tries to give all the workers about the same number of files and hopes for the best.
-I think that's sufficient for a problem like this one... the previous solutions were fun but overkill.

-Here's a command to hash an entire directory tree, spreading the work across 3 processes:
+I've made spritz-crypt and spritz-hash both single-threaded, single-process commands, and am content to launch multiple copies of them via `xargs`.
+This example runs 4 hashes concurrently, running each process it spawns on five files:

-    find . -type f | xargs distribute.pl -j3 -p'spritz-hash -s128'
+    find . -type f | xargs -n 5 -P 4 spritz-hash

-As you can see, the distribute.pl script is a general tool, that could be useful in many contexts.
-I might extend it with a flag that tells it to count the size of the input files, and try to distribute equal size, rather than equal numbers of files.
+It won't be as efficient at load-balancing as the client-server is, but for my use-cases I won't ever care.
+This is a better balance between features and complexity for my purposes.

 ## (2016-02-21) Concurrency Via Perl Script